GModal/AUCOP/AUCOP-reverb3/README.md

 The abstraction reverb3~.pd is included with all modern Pd distributions.
 This is basically unmodified for the plugin.

-Why include a Pure Data version, when you can easily instantiate reverb3~ in your own code?
+Why include a Pure Data version, when you can easily instantiate reverb3~ in your own patch?
 Just to be consistent, I suppose.